 ensure that the relevant Response Workers are informed of those policy and procedure documents prior to commencing the relevant Response Works.

-The Supply Party shall ensure that any of its Response Workers that are provided with access to the information and communications technology systems of the Host Party comply with the policy and procedure documents supplied under clause 10.1.
+The Supply Party shall take reasonable endeavours to ensure that any of its Response Workers that are provided with access to the information and communications technology systems of the Host Party comply with the policy and procedure documents supplied under clause 10.1.

 LIVE WORK AUTHORISATION REQUIREMENTS APPLY TO AUSGRID RESPONSE WORKERS